 PTA:

-I hereby acknowledge by my signature below that any information presented or discussed during the meetings of this PTA's Nominating Committee will not be divulged by me outside the meetings or with any individual not a member of this committee.
+I hereby acknowledge by my signature below that any information presented or meetings of this PTA's Nominating Committee will not be divulged by me outside any individual not a member of this committee.

-Furthermore, I acknowledge that a violation of this agreement shall result in my removal from the committee.
+Furthermore, I acknowledge that a violation of this agreement shall result in my committee. removal from the

+Printed Name:

+Signature:

+Date: